SEC540: Cloud Security and DevSecOps Automation

 The Cloud Moves Fast.
 Automate to Keep Up

-Common security challenges for organizations struggling with the DevOps culture include issues such as:
+Common security challenges for organizations struggling with DevOps culture include issues such as:

-• Upfront peer code reviews and security approvals may not occur for change approval and audit requirements
+• Unenforced peer code reviews and security approvals that do not meet change approval and audit requirements.

-Security teams can help organizations prevent these issues such as using DevOps tooling and cloud-first best practices.
-This course provides development, operations, and security professionals with a deep understanding of and hands-on experience with the DevOps methodology used to build and deliver cloud infrastructure and software.
-Students learn how to attack and then harden the entire DevOps workflow, from version control to continuous integration and running cloud workloads.
-Each step of the way, students explore the security controls, configuration, and tools required to improve the reliability, integrity, and security of on-premise and cloud-hosted systems.
-Students learn how to implement more than 20 DevSecOps security controls to build, test, deploy, and monitor cloud infrastructure and services.
+Security teams can help organizations prevent these issues by developing a DevOps mindset and learning to apply cloud native security controls.
+This course provides development, operations, and security professionals with a deep understanding of and hands-on experience with the DevOps methodology used to build and deliver cloud native infrastructure and software.
+Students learn how to attack and then harden the entire DevOps workflow, from version control to continuous integration and running cloud native workloads.
+Each step of the way, students explore the security controls, configuration, and policies required to improve the reliability, integrity, and security of on-premises and cloud-hosted systems.
+Students learn how to implement more than 20 DevSecOps security controls to build, test, deploy, harden, and monitor cloud native infrastructure and services.

 "Every single person I've sent to class has loved it.
 It's been transformational for them because it goes beyond security concepts and teaches how modern operations and DevOps works.
 It's also impactful sending developers (who are not working in cloud yet) because they want to develop in cloud and get into concepts like Infrastructure as Code." - Brett Cumming

-• Build a security team that understands modern cloud security and DevSecOps practices
+• Build a modern security team that understands cloud native security and DevSecOps workflows

-• Leverage cloud services and automation to improve security capabilities
+• Use cloud monitoring and event triggered automation to improve security capabilities and respond to risk effectively

 • Understand how DevOps works and identify keys to success